-In Part 1 of this series of articles on how to build a sound proof partition wall, you learned how to choose a location for the partition wall, mark and measure for the wall and frame the partition wall by using 2x4-inch pieces of lumber in a staggered configuration.
-In Part 2, you will learn how to seal the edges of the partition wall with acoustic ceiling and to weave soundproof blanket insulation between the 2x4-inch studs to help dampen or lessen the noise that is able to pass through the partition wall.
+Once you've selected a location for the partition wall, marked and measured for the wall, and framed the partition wall by using 2x4-inch pieces of lumber in a staggered configuration, you will need to seal the edges of the partition wall with an acoustic ceiling and weave soundproof blanket insulation between the 2x4-inch studs to help dampen or lessen the noise that is able to pass through the partition wall.

 Step 1 - Caulk the Lumber Along the Adjacent Support Wall